top of page

 He wrote the 583 page book "Video Systems in an IT Environment: The Basics of Professional Networked Media and File-based Workflows" in 2006 (2nd edition 2009).
 It was the first book to consider the convergence of media and IT systems.
 It set the stage for using Ethernet, IP, networked storage and server compute to build AV systems.
 In 2011, Al founded Media Systems Consulting in Silicon Valley.
 His work focuses on all aspects of media systems, file-based workflows and cloud migration for media facilities.
 His clients are among the most respected broadcast, post and media vendors in the Americas, Asia and Europe.
 His work has influenced a generation of technical staff, VP's and CTO’s in the understanding and value of leveraging networked media.

-He is a life member of Tau Beta Pi, a SMPTE Life Fellow and former SMPTE Director of Education.
+He is a life member of Tau Beta Pi, an IEEE member, a SMPTE Life Fellow and former SMPTE Director of Education.
 Al started the Cloudspotter's Journal column for TV Technology magazine and authored articles for ~15 years.

 For science and physics enthusiasts: